penevl/TAS_Attendance_Bot/README.md

 ### Step 2.
 Create a new project
 To create a new project click on the button shown on the picture
 <img src="./res/1.png">

+then click on the "New Project" and give your project a name.After the project is done creating <u>make sure you have selected the right project</u>